ikigailabs-io/ikigai/README.md

 #### Getting Help with Facet Types

-The example snippet prints the help text for the facet type `Imported`.
+Each facet type accepts a set of arguments that define its behavior.
+Before building your flow definition, review the facet type’s help text to see its supported arguments, expected data types, and default values.
+You will need this information when configuring the facet type in your flow definition.

-This facet type is part of the `Input` facet group.
+The code prints the help text belonging to the facet type named `Imported` that belongs to the `INPUT` facet type group.

 ```py
 # Help for a specific facet type
 print(facet_types.INPUT.Imported.help())
 ```

-The example snippet resembles the following example.
+The code returns the help text for the Imported facet type, including a list of its supported arguments and their configurations.

 ```py
 Imported: